TurboGears/tg2docs/docs/main/BasicMoves.rst

 Hello World using controller
 -------------------------------

 The controller defines how the server responds to user actions.
-In the case of a web framework this almost always means HTTP requests of some kind (either directly initiated, or fired of by JavaScript as part of an Ajax app).
+In the case of a web framework this almost always means HTTP requests of some kind (either directly initiated, or fired off by JavaScript as part of an Ajax app).

 TurboGears 2 uses an `Object Publishing` system to determine what controller method will be called for a particular URL.
 Basically you have RootController, with @exposed objects which define your URL hierarchy.
 This means that the index method of your RootController is called when you go to /index (or even just /).
 We can tell our controller to respond at a new URL by defining a new method.

 In this case we will add a new method called hello, which just returns a string.
 TG2 allows us to bypass the template process and return a string directly to the http response, which will be returned to the browser directly.

 Edit helloworld/controllers/root.py:

 .. code-block:: python

   # skipped various imports here, these two are used in example below
-  #    (note: these should already be included by quickstart code)
+  #    (.. note:: these should already be included by quickstart code)
   from helloworld.lib.base import BaseController from tg import expose